Want to be the most popular (and therefore busiest) trainer in your gym or neighborhood?

 The Referral Spreadsheet

-From your emails I know a lot of you are already meeting and networking with local merchants and mavens to get more clients.
+From your emails I know a lot of you are already meeting and networking with local merchants and mavens to get more personal training clients.
 However, a lot of you are missing the most important step — which is to follow up.

 For example, whenever you meet a doctor or a chiropractor and speak with them about a referral exchange or if you decide to give a commission to the local barista for sending you clients, add their name and email to a spreadsheet.
 Once every two weeks, take an hour and send everybody on your spreadsheet an individual email saying hello and asking how they are.